OffchainLabs/arbitrum-docs/arbitrum-docs/build-decentralized-apps/token-bridging/bridge-tokens-programmatically/03-how-to-bridge-tokens-generic-custom.md

 expect(l1ToL2Msgs.length, 'Should be 2 messages.').to.eq(2);

 const setTokenTx = await l1ToL2Msgs[0].waitForStatus();
-expect(setTokenTx.status, 'Set token not redeemed.').to.eq(L1ToL2MessageStatus.REDEEMED);
+expect(setTokenTx.status, 'Set token not redeemed.').to.eq(ParentToChildMessageStatus.REDEEMED);

 const setGateways = await l1ToL2Msgs[1].waitForStatus();
-expect(setGateways.status, 'Set gateways not redeemed.').to.eq(L1ToL2MessageStatus.REDEEMED);
+expect(setGateways.status, 'Set gateways not redeemed.').to.eq(ParentToChildMessageStatus.REDEEMED);

 console.log(
   'Your custom token is now registered on our custom gateway 🥳  Go ahead and make the deposit!',